11 Chinese New Year Foods to Eat for Good Luck

 10. Mushrooms

-Chinese New Year food doesn’t always have to incorporate meat.
+Savory Chinese New Year foods don't always have to incorporate meat and fish.
 There are options for vegetarians at the table as well.
-Simply sautéed with oyster or soy sauce, mushrooms are another hearty and traditional Chinese Lunar New Year food.

 via Canva